Fifty Shades of Green: Verdicchio di Matelica

 These wines are also great food partners, as you might expect, and the Marche is where northern and southern Italian cuisines collide.
 Verdicchio, whether from Jesi or Matelica, has a natural affinity with the sea, so fish is a great match, including Ancona’s traditional stoccafisso.

 As an aperitivo, a plate of deep-fried stuffed Ascolana olives (ascolane all’ascolana), and a glass or two of young Verdicchio is a more-ish regional treat.
 However, the Marche is a Truffle hotspot and its flavours pair well too.
 Alternatively, a Marche speciality called Vincisgrassi hits the spot.
 It’s a creamily rich version of Lasagne, using chicken livers and offal.

 Verdicchio di Matelica examples to try

 Here are three recommended examples of Verdicchio di Matelica that are available in the UK.
 I’d always advise buying two bottles at least; one to drink now and another one to put away and return to in a few years!

 Fattoria La Monacesca, “Mirum” Riserva DOCG, 2015.
 Cadman Fine Wines, £20.99; Italvinus £20.86 This no-sulphur flagship wine is one of my top ten Italian whites.
 Older vintages will give any Grand Cru Burgundy a run for its money.

 Cantine Belisario, “Terre di Valbona” DOC, 2016 Valvona and Crolla £9.99.
 A terrific introduction to Matelica from this local high quality co-operative.
 Delightful younger drinking.

 Cantine Colpaola, DOC, 2016 Tannico £13.42.
 Carefully handcrafted wine from this small organic estate.

-Look out for a companion piece on Verdicchio dei Castelli di Jesi coming soon!
+The companion piece (part 2) on Verdicchio dei Castelli di Jesi can be found here.